British Acupuncture Council

 The British Acupuncture Council (BAcC) is a self-regulatory body for the practice of traditional acupuncture in the UK.

 About

 With around 3,000 members the British Acupuncture Council (BAcC) is the UK's largest self-regulatory body for practitioners of traditional acupuncture.
-The BAcC's aim is to ensure health and safety of the public at all times.
+The BAcC's main aim is to ensure the health and safety of the public at all times.
 In February 2013 the organisation became one of the first to appear on the Accredited Voluntary Register run by the Professional Standards Authority for Health and Social Care.
 For more information about the regulation of acupuncture in the UK and worldwide, see the article Regulation of acupuncture.

 History

 The BAcC was formed in June 1995 by the unification of five member acupuncture groups of its precursor body, the Council For Acupuncture (CFA 1980-1995).